GravityKit/GravityView/readme.txt

 #### 🔧 Updated
 * Updated [Foundation](https://www.gravitykit.com/foundation/) to version 1.2.10.
   - Transients are no longer autoloaded.
+Improved: The database now stores fewer cache records due to enhanced detection of duplicate queries.
+Added: a widget to quickly download as a CSV.
+Fixed: No entry link on CSV output.

 = 2.20.1 on February 29, 2024 =